Keshav-Madhav/live-jinja-renderer/README.md

 ## Features in Detail

+### File History Dropdown
+**NEW in v1.5.0**: Switch between multiple files and selections effortlessly! 📂

+- **Quick access**: Click the chevron icon next to the file name in sidebar
+- **Last 5 contexts**: Tracks your most recent files and selections
+- **Live-linked**: Each entry stays connected to its source file for automatic updates
+- **Unique states**: Each context maintains its own variables and selection range
+- **Active indicator**: Checkmark shows which context is currently active
+- **Use cases**: Multi-file projects, comparing template sections, rapid context switching

 ### Selection-Based Rendering
-**NEW in v1.4.0**: Render only the portion of your file that matters! 🎯
+**v1.4.0**: Render only the portion of your file that matters! 🎯

 - **Select text** in your Jinja/text file (any lines)
 - **Open renderer** via sidebar, panel, or context menu